 Countries from the US to Australia to Israel have taken strides to implement initiatives aimed at improving national body image (a lofty goal?
 Perhaps.); you might have heard about bans on thin runway models and airbrushing, among other efforts.
 We know that eating disorders are not solely caused by thin-ideal internalization or bad body image; in fact, body image might not even be that useful of a concept for everyone, as I wrote about here.

 However, improving body satisfaction could be a useful end goal in and of itself.
 Why not try to help people feel more comfortable with themselves?
 So, I find it hard to argue with large-scale, national- or regional-level attention being paid to improving body image.
-I do …
+I …

 National Eating Disorder Awareness Week came and went (in the US, anyway).
 Posters were shared, liked, and tweeted.
 Pretty (but often misguided) infographics made the rounds on the internet.
 Local ED groups visited schools and college campuses to educate students about eating disorders.
 To, you know, increase awareness.